Commercial and Residential Evictions in California in the time of COVID-19 (Part 1 of 3) Updated as of: August 13, 2020

 - The tenant notified the landlord in writing before the rent is due, or within a reasonable period of time afterwards not to exceed seven days, that the tenant needs to delay all or some payment of the rent because of an inability to pay the full amount due to reasons related to COVID-19 (examples of reasons found in the Order);

 - The tenant must retain verifiable documentation explaining the tenant’s changed financial circumstances to support the tenant’s assertion of an inability to pay.
-The tenant is not required to submit the documentation to the landlord at the time of notice, but will be required to provide the landlord with documentation of his/her inability to pay no later than the time of payment of back rent owed (currently May 31, 2020).
+The tenant is not required to submit the documentation to the landlord at the time of notice, but will be required to provide the landlord with documentation of his/her inability to pay no later than the time of payment of back rent owed.

-Under the new Order, it is important to note that the unpaid rent is not waived or excused and must still be paid to the landlord once the Order is no longer in effect (currently after May 31, 2020.)
-Additionally, landlords appear to still be allowed to terminate leases for non-payment and other, legal causes (e.g. serve 3-Day Notices To Pay or Quit); but, are simply banned from enforcing any evictions and removing tenants while the Order is in effect.
+It is important to note that the unpaid rent is not waived or excused and must still be paid to the landlord once the Order is no longer in effect.
+Additionally, subject to local ordinances specifying otherwise, landlords appear to still be allowed to terminate leases for non-payment and other, legal causes (e.g. serve 3-Day Notices To Pay or Quit); but, are simply banned from enforcing any evictions and removing tenants while the Order is in effect.
 While this ensures that those residential tenants that fall within the Order’s scope will not be physically removed from their homes during the pandemic, it does not alleviate the root problem of being unable to pay rent.
 Moreover, the Order does not provide any protection to commercial tenants (i.e. the thousands of businesses struggling to stay afloat.)

 San Diego’s eviction moratorium, on the other hand, goes a bit further, and is addressed here.